Prat1510/COP_TASK2/README.md

 1)Clone this repository by running:<br />
 git clone https://github.com/Prat1510/COP_TASK2 <br />

 2)Next get into this repository by 'cd' command.

-Now, simply run the make file using make command on the terminal/command prompt.<br />
+3)Now, simply run the make file using make command on the terminal/command prompt.<br />

-3)Now, run ./coviwar.
+3)Now 'cd' into the client in one device and server in other and run 'make' on both.
+Now, run ./coviwar on both(first run the host server).
 Game should get launched.
+Switch in to 2 player and client will get connected.<br />

-Good luck and have fun.<br />
+4)Good luck and have fun.<br />

-4) You can run the game any number of times.
+5) You can run the game any number of times.
 Use 'make clean' command to remove the executables and other temporary files.<br />

 **AUTHORS: Prateek Chaudhury and Gunjan Kumar**<br />